 Mystery of the Middle Kingdom metaphysician

 We haven't much of a clue who this writer was.
 Truth be told, we're not even sure when he wrote.
-(Though it likely was a "he", or a collective "he".)
+(Though it likely was a single or collective "he .)

 "The Eloquent Peasant" is thought to have been written around the same time as "The Tale of Sinuhe", about the middle of Egypt's Twelfth Dynasty of the Middle Kingdom.
 But this narrows its author down only to a couple of generations on either side of 1878 BCE.

 Moreover, versions of the story may have been told in the centuries before that.
 The events depicted are supposed to have taken place in the Ninth and Tenth dynasties, possibly putting the work's origins back before 2025 BCE.
 On the other hand, some scholars claim to find evidence that dates composition to much later—in the Thirteenth Dynasty, well into the 1700s BCE.

 We don't actually have a complete manuscript of the entire tale.
 The story, as we have it today, is pieced together from four incomplete manuscripts, preserved on papyrus from the Middle Kingdom.
 (Picture shows a portion of the tattered manuscript, known as the Butler papyrus, stored in the British Museum.)